Good eCommerce Website Design for B2C Companies

-It’s best that Categories are All Inclusive but Mutually Exclusive, this means that every product should fit into a category, but no product should be in more than one category.
+Categories should be All Inclusive but Mutually Exclusive, this means that every product should fit into a category, but no product should be in more than one category.
 This keeps things very simple and easy for site visitors to navigate and contributes greatly to good eCommerce website design.

 Unfortunately, these practical limitations do not exist in an online store and often the temptation to put products in multiple categories and offer multiple sub-categories that include the same products is just too strong to resist resulting in an overly complicated and messy online store with products being placed all over the place and numerous subcategories being created just because it seems like a good idea and we think it will sell more.

-From an SEO point of view Product Category pages should have a descriptive SEO-friendly URL, and unique SEO-friendly text, it should fit logically into your overall architecture and include filters to aid in product searches.
+From an SEO point of view Product Category pages should have a descriptive SEO-friendly URL and unique SEO-friendly text, they should fit logically into your overall architecture and include filters to aid in product searches.

 Remember the basic rule of KISS – Keep it Simple, Silly!